Mornington Tourist Railway: Mornington Railway Preservation Society

 The Mornington Railway Preservation Society (MRPS) was formed out of a public meeting in 1984, with the objective of securing access to the then-closed Mornington railway line.
 The vision was to reopen it as a heritage railway, focusing on the operation of steam-hauled passenger trains.

+On 9 October 1986 a train operated from Tottenham Yard to the Lysaght's Siding, where the society was then based.
+The train consist was locomotive B65, 471ZD, 85WW, an HD van (Note: The HD van delivered in 1986 did not have an external number displayed on delivery, but as of August 2026 the only HD van on the Mornington Railway is HD73, so it may have been this one.), 278W, 152W, 257W, 469ZD, 98G, 611ZD, and NOBX81U.
+After arriving and shunting the locomotive, NOBX and three guard vans departed, leaving the Society with four workmens sleepers and a storage truck, plus its first passenger carriage, Tait dual electric/gas lighting carriage 98G.
+A community employment grant provided funding to restore two of the vehicles, and about two weeks later they were shunted along new track laid by the Society into a dedicated shed using nearly completely restored engine K163.

 In 1991, the MRPS was granted a State Government Order in Council, giving access and operating rights to the line, so it could be operated as a heritage railway.

 Prior to the granting of the Order in Council to the MRPS, the final section of the line between Rail Motor Stopping Place (RMSP) 16 and the former Mornington terminus, which was considered to have significant commercial value, was sold to private investors by the State Government.
 The track and infrastructure at the station was removed and some parcels of the land were subsequently developed, including an extension to the Mornington Bush Nursing Hospital and a new shopping complex erected on the site of the former Mornington station itself.
 A commemorative plaque and replica station name board, erected by Mornington Historical Society adjacent to the shopping centre, is now the only visible evidence of the original terminus.